 If a baby has high muscle tone (hypertonia) you may notice he seems to arch his back and hold himself very stiffly.
 A baby with this type of muscle tension may need to work harder at breastfeeding and expend more energy.
-You might find he is quite fussy at the breast and breastfeeding isn’t very comfortable for you, with no obvious explanation.
+You might find your baby is quite fussy at the breast and breastfeeding isn’t very comfortable for you, with no obvious explanation.
 This article discusses how high muscle tone can affect breastfeeding and shares ideas that may help a tense baby to relax and breastfeed more comfortably.

 What causes high muscle tone in babies?